-Physicians well versed in treating occupational injuries, like the ones in CorVel's Preferred Provider Network, provide reasonable and necessary care at negotiated rates.
+Physicians well versed in treating occupational injuries provide reasonable and necessary care at negotiated rates.
 Using network providers gets the injured employee back to work sooner, which ultimately reduces your workers' compensation premium.

 State laws allow employers to have access to injured employees' medical records so they can see work restrictions ordered by physicians, which are usually documented on a Report of Work Ability form.

 It's good to clarify work restrictions and transitional job tasks with the physician.
 Remember to document everything and keep the employee informed.